googleapis/google-cloud-ruby/google-cloud-spanner/README.md

 `google-cloud-spanner-admin-instance-v1` or
 `google-cloud-spanner-admin-database-v1` in the documentation.

-Some code samples that use `google-cloud-spanner-admin-instance-v1` and `google-cloud-spanner-admin-database-v1` to manage instances and databases can also be found in [OVERVIEW](https://github.com/googleapis/google-cloud-ruby/blob/master/google-cloud-spanner/OVERVIEW.md).
+Code samples on how to manage instances and databases can also be found in [OVERVIEW](https://github.com/googleapis/google-cloud-ruby/blob/master/google-cloud-spanner/OVERVIEW.md).

 ## Supported Ruby Versions